jaypyles/SpotiStats/README.md

 # Installation

 Ensure pipx is installed with `pip install pipx`.
-Run `pipx ensurepath`.
-Then from inside the cloned repo, run: `pipx install .`.
+Run `pipx ensurepath`, then from inside the cloned repo, run: `pipx install .`.

 # Todo